holman57/url-cycle/README.md

 # URL-Cycle

-`url-cycle` is a Python utility designed to help users cycle through a list of URLs with flexibility and control.
+`url-cycle` is a terminal application implemented with Python that is designed to help users cycle through a list of URLs with flexibility and control.
 It is especially useful for scenarios where prioritizing certain URLs in the cycling order is critical.
 This tool allows customization by using a JSON file to manage the URL list and offers options to adjust cycling behavior directly from the command line.

 ---